SoftwareAG/webmethods-opencaf-codesample/README.md

 ### OpenCAF Application Installation Steps

-1. Import the attached wm_opencaf_showcase.zip file into Software AG Designer.
+1. Import the component showcase files into Software AG Designer.

 2. Publish the showcase to My webMethods Server.